Why PLM Has CFOs Seeing Dollar $igns

 A recent Gartner report reflected a growing consensus among manufacturing analysts that the business impact of PLM may soon surpass that of ERP.
 “In addition to PLM’s inherent value, PLM decisions have strong influence on the business model and benefits that can be realized by ERP, Supply Chain Management (SCM) and Customer Relationship Management (CRM) applications in downstream business processes; in that sense, PLM is the most fundamental business application in manufacturing.”

-Arena Solutions' new whitepaper breaks down exactly how and when you should expect a PLM solution to start paying dividends.
-While each industry has their own set of pain points, when it comes to product development there are a myriad of ways to achieve a strong ROI, including reduced engineering change order (ECO) cycle times, lower direct materials costs and improved product quality.
+Arena’ whitepaper explains the return on investment for Arena PLM and QMS solutions.
+While each industry has its own set of pain points, when it comes to product development there is a myriad of ways to achieve a strong ROI, including reduced engineering change order (ECO) cycle times, lower direct materials costs, and improved product quality.
 Our research was derived from a combination of proprietary analytics and industry leaders (and Arena customers), including Philips, Ruckus Wireless and Pixel Velocity.